Presentation of the programmes

 Promoting French-Swedish Research

-The SFVE-AEva de la Gardie and Sophie Germain programs of the French Institute in Sweden aim to foster scientific and academic cooperation between France and Sweden.
+Swedish and French flagsThe SFVE-AEva de la GardieSophie Germain and France Excellence Research programmes of the Institut français de Suède aim to foster scientific and academic cooperation between France and Sweden.
 They give researchers the opportunity to develop their international network.
-The programs are open to all academic disciplines and research topics, from natural sciences to humanities, including STEM.
+The programmes are open to all academic disciplines and research topics, from natural sciences to humanities, including STEM.

-Our program names have changed!
+Our programme names have changed!

 SFVE-A aims to strengthen long-term scientific and academic cooperations between French and Swedish researchers through a mobility experience in France or Sweden.